-- 4. On February 26, 2024, Accusation No. 800-2019-057078 was filed before the Board and is currently pending against Respondent.
-The Accusation and all other statutorily required documents were properly served on Respondent on February 26, 2024.
+- 4. On August 4, 2023, Accusation No. 800-2022-088613 was filed before the Board and is currently pending against Respondent.
+The Accusation and all other statutorily required documents were properly served on Respondent on August 4, 2023.
 Respondent timely filed her Notice of Defense contesting the Accusation.
 A true and correct copy of the Accusation is attached hereto as Exhibit A and hereby incorporated by reference as if fully set forth herein. - 5.
-On January 23, 2023, a Stipulated Interim Suspension Order (ISO) was issued pursuant to Government Code section 11529 immediately suspending Respondent's Physician's and Surgeon's Certificate No. A 102800, and prohibiting her from practicing medicine in the State of California pending further order from the Office of Administrative Hearings.
-The Interim Order will remain in effect, pending a full determination whether Respondent has violated the Medical Practice Act or upon further order by the Board in this matter.
+On May 10, 2023, a Stipulated Interim Suspension Order (ISO) was issued pursuant to Government Code section 11529 which imposed license restrictions on Respondent's ability to practice medicine.
+The ISO remains in full force and effect and Respondent is required to fully comply with the terms and conditions of the ISO until issuance of a final decision by the Board on the Accusation or until further order from the Office of Administrative Hearings.